 A very general term for anything that connects two networks together especially two networks with different protocols or different parameters.
 For example between a VHF 1200 bps network and an HF APLINK station.
 In the ARPA world, "gateway" has a much more specific meaning: a packet switch that handles IP datagrams.
 Gateway was also the name of a packet newsletter published by ARRL and sometimes included in QEX magazine.

 Also called envelope delay distortion.
 A distortion of the data signal produced when the different frequency spectral components of the digital signal are phase shifted by different amounts resulting in a distorted pulse shape.
 For best results, it is important that radio filters, amplifiers and other components in the communication system have a constant phase shift across their bandwidth.
 This is called "flat group delay" characteristic.

 Graphics Packet.
-GP is an icon driven DOS packet terminal program written by Ulf DH1DAE.
-Features include BBS listing capture, message number transmission, off-line editor, auto real time 7PLUS decoding and "QSO spy".
-The program is "Hamware" and free to all radio amateurs.
+GP was an icon driven DOS packet terminal program written by Ulf DH1DAE.
+Features included BBS listing capture, message number transmission, off-line editor, auto real time 7PLUS decoding and "QSO spy".
+The program was "Hamware" and free to all radio amateurs.

 A BBS program written by Doug, N2GTE.
 It is reported to be compatable with FBB BBS.